Download the most common website mistakes + tips on how you can avoid them.

 I recently jumped on Facebook to see if any other entrepreneurs wanted to share their top tips for getting their best headshots and I LOVED the responses.
 Here are real tips from real entrepreneurs on how to achieve the best headshots:

-- Be very clear on who you are and what you represent and make sure your clothes, the setting, the shots, the tone, etc. demonstrates that.
+- Be very clear about who you are and what you represent and make sure your clothes, the setting, the shots, the tone, etc. demonstrates that.

-- Don’t try to recreate someone else’s headshots or looks.
+- Don’t try to copy someone else’s headshots or looks.
+Find inspiration from others but then make it your own.

 - Authenticity is what your clients are after.
 It’s the only way you can attract “your people.”